nhinhdao/nhinhdao.github.io/_posts/2018-09-13-sinatra_social_web_application.markdown

 ![Friend_list](https://i.imgur.com/2hITe8a.png?1)

-I think you would have better understanding on how this kind of ActiveRecord::Relation works if you look into my code.
+Those big tangles were combed but there are also lots of minor problems as you all face when you program.

+I think all we need to do is give it some times and do some research, they will become fixable.

-Feel free to clone my github repository at: https://github.com/nhinhdao/sinatra-messages-transfer-project
+If you are interested in how my first web application works, feel free to clone my github repository at: https://github.com/nhinhdao/sinatra-messages-transfer-project

 Remember to do as instruction in README.md.

-I would love to hear feedback and suggestion from all of you on my first sinatra site.
+I would love to hear feedback any suggestion from all of you on my first sinatra site.

 Thanks all